Nawab Salahuddin Abbasi

-Nawab Salahuddin Ahmed Abbasi (نواب صلاح الدین عباسی) is a Member of Parliament in Pakistan.
-He is also the grandson of Sadeq Mohammad Khan V, who was the last ruling Nawab of the Princely State Bahawalpur.
+Nawab Salahuddin Ahmed Abbasi (نواب صلاح الدین عباسی) is a Member of Parliament in Pakistan, who is also the grandson of Sadeq Mohammad Khan V, who was the last ruling Nawab of the Princely State Bahawalpur.
 He has been elected five times as Member of National Assembly from the city Ahmadpur East.
 He is also the Chief of Bahawalpur National Awami Party (BNAP) which is allied with Imran Khan's Pakistan Tehreek-i-Insaf.

-Nawab Salahuddin Abbasi is also a strong campaigner of restoration of Bahawalpur province and an influential personality of South Punjab.
+Nawab Salahuddin Abbasi is a strong campaigner of restoration of Bahawalpur province and an influential personality of South Punjab.

 Public life

 He was appointed as the heir apparent, on the death of his grandfather, 24 May 1966.
 Succeeded on the death of his father on 14 April 1988 as head of the Royal House of Bahawalpur and was recognized as "Ameer of Bahawalpur" by the Government of Pakistan.
-He is officially styled as H.H.
-Jalalat ul-Mulk, Rukn ud-Daula, Saif ud-Daula, Hafiz ul-Mulk, Mukhlis ud-Daula wa Muin ud-Daula, Nawab Salah ud-din Ahmad Khan Abbasi Bahadur, Nusrat Jung, Amir of the God gifted kingdom of Bahawalpur.

 He is also the Patron of National Red Crescent Soc 1975.
 Patron-in-Chief Pakistan Social Assoc, Anjuman Ashait-e-Seerat-un-Nabi (Bahawalpur), and Pakistan Minorities Social Welfare Organization.
 President Markazai Seerat Cttee 1976, and Bahawalpur Divisional Rover Scouts.
 Chair Sir Sadiq Mohd Khan Trust.
 Founder Dir Foundation for Advancement of Engineering Sciences & Advanced Technologies since 2001.
 Mbr National Seerat Cttee 1976, Chancellor's Cttee of Islamia Univ of Bahawalpur, Governing Body of Sadiq Public Sch, Punjab Welfare Brd, Punjab Council on Social Welfare, etc.